oauth-wg/oauth-selective-disclosure-jwt/main.md

 reference).

-Note that it is at the issuer's discretion whether to turn the payload of SD-JWT into a 'flat' or 'structured' `sd_hashes` SD-JWT object.
+Note that it is at the issuer's discretion whether to turn the payload of SD-JWT into a 'flat' or 'structured' `sd_digests` SD-JWT object.

 #### Holder Public Key